 Getting permission in writing

 It's recommended that you always obtain permission from the copyright owner in writing.
 Although a formal legal contract is not always necessary, it's sensible to at least exchange letters or emails.
 Keep copies of all your communications to and from the copyright owner, to ensure there is a record of the agreement.
+Do not rely on exchanges that are not stored in a permanent format, such as spoken agreements or chat logs.

 Before contacting the copyright owner, check that your proposed use is not covered by a collective licence provided by a collecting society.
 See when permission isn't required below.